Technology-Notes/clearcontainers-runtime-wiki/Clear-Containers-Architecture.md

   └────────────────┴────────────────┴──────────────────────────────┘
 ```
 - `Command Code` is the predefined id associated with a command.
-- `Length` is the size of the entire message in byes and encoded in network order.
+- `Length` is the size of the entire message in bytes and encoded in network order.
 - `Payload` is the JSON-encoded command request or response data.

 Each stream message is composed of a stream sequence code and a payload containing the stream data.